Helicopter Crash in Alaska Backcountry Kills 5, Including Czech Billionaire

 The five passengers included three guests and two guides from Tordrillo Mountain Lodge, said company spokesperson Mary Ann Pruitt.

-Kellner, a Czech billionaire, owned PPF Group, a privately held international financial and investment group founded in 1991.
+Kellner was a billionaire businessman and financier with a net worth over $17 billion, according to the Forbes 2020 list of the world's richest people.
+He owned PPF Group, a privately held international financial and investment group founded in 1991.
 The group confirmed his death in a statement.

 "With great sadness, PPF announces that on March 27, 2021, majority shareholder of PPF Mr. Petr Kellner tragically passed away in a helicopter accident in the Alaskan mountains," the statement read.
 "His professional life was known for his incredible work ethic and creativity, but his private life belonged to his family."